-- 31.5 States and international intergovernmental organizations should consider applying design techniques to minimize the risk associated with fragments of space objects surviving uncontrolled re-entry. - 31.6 Without prejudice to article 5 of the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space, the State(s) having jurisdiction over the territory on which a space object or its component parts have been discovered, or have been presumed to reach the surface of the Earth, should [honour][consider] any request for timely consultations by the State or international intergovernmental organization with jurisdiction and control over the object.
-In such consultations, the State or international intergovernmental organization exercising jurisdiction and control over the object should advise and, if mutually agreed, assist the potentially-affected State(s) in the search for and identification, assessment, analysis, evacuation and return of the object or its fragments.
-State(s) on whose territory a space object or its component parts have been discovered, or have been presumed to reach the surface of the Earth should [honour][consider] requests from the State or international intergovernmental organization with jurisdiction and control over the object to follow appropriate procedures for, inter alia, identification, assessment, and analysis of the space object or its component parts, to avoid the harmful effects of any hazardous materials which could have survived the uncontrolled re-entry.
+- 31.5 States and international intergovernmental organizations should consider applying design techniques to minimize the risk associated with fragments of space objects surviving uncontrolled re-entry. - 31.6 Without prejudice to article 5 of the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space, the State(s) having jurisdiction over the territory on which a space object or its component parts have been discovered or are presumed to have reached the surface of the Earth, should [honour] [consider] any request for timely consultations by the State or international intergovernmental organization with jurisdiction and control over the object.
+In such consultations, the State or international intergovernmental organization exercising jurisdiction and control over the object should advise and, if mutually agreed, assist the potentially affected State(s) in the search for and identification, assessment, analysis, evacuation and return of the object or its fragments.
+State(s) on whose territory a space object or its component parts have been discovered or are presumed to have reached the surface of the Earth should [honour] [consider] requests from the State or international intergovernmental organization with jurisdiction and control over the object to follow appropriate procedures for, inter alia, identification, assessment, and analysis of the space object or its component parts, to avoid the harmful effects of any hazardous materials which could have survived the uncontrolled re-entry.

-Observe measures of precaution when using sources of laser beams passing through outer space
+Observe measures of precaution when using sources of laser beams passing through outer space22